erikcasson/Aptos-Unity-SDK/README.md

 ### License ###

 Aptos-Unity-SDK is released under the Apache 2.0 license.
-[See LICENSE](https://github.com/aptos-labs/Aptos-Unity-SDK/blob/main/LICENSE) for details.
+[See LICENSE](https://github.com/aptos-labs/Aptos-Unity-SDK/blob/main/LICENSE) for details..